US State Department oil pipeline review doesn’t ease worries

 Smith and other pipeline opponents criticized the format of the meeting, which included a designated “free speech area,” located just outside of the convention center in a snowy parking lot in subfreezing temperatures.

-Keystone XL would be a 36-inch (91-centimeter) wide pipeline that would help transport up to 830,000 barrels (35 million gallons) of crude daily from western Canada to terminals on the Gulf Coast.
+Keystone XL would be a 36-inch wide pipeline that would help transport up to 830,000 barrels of crude daily from western Canada to terminals on the Gulf Coast.

-Burning that oil would release annually between 2.3 million and 196 million tons (2.1 million up to 178 million metric tons) of additional greenhouse gas emissions that contribute to climate change, according to the State Department analysis.
+Burning that oil would release annually between 2.3 million and 196 million tons of additional greenhouse gas emissions that contribute to climate change, according to the State Department analysis.
 That’s equivalent at the high end to almost 3% of total U.S. emissions.

 The broad range reflects uncertainty over how much crude from Keystone XL would displace existing oil supplies.